Voice Therapy

 About Voice Therapy

 Anyone can develop a voice problem at any stage of life.
-People who use their voices professionally -- such as teachers, coaches, clergy members, performers, and telemarketers -- may be more likely to have voice problems.
+People who use their voices professionally -- such as teachers, coaches, clergy members, performers, lawyers, and telemarketers -- may be more likely to have voice problems.

 Voice therapy can improve your voice’s health, function, quality, and stamina.
 That's why it's often described as "physical therapy for your voice."
 You may be referred for voice therapy after a joint voice evaluation by a laryngologist -- an ear, nose, and throat (ENT) doctor with advanced training in voice disorders -- and a voice-specialized speech pathologist.